Seat Arona review

 In fact, because it’s lighter and a bit lower to the ground than its bigger sibling, the Arona changes direction with a bit more gusto and leans less while doing so.
 It’s more agile and entertaining than most direct rivals, especially the C3 Aircross and Renault Captur.
 The Arona isn’t the cornering king of this class though – the Ford Puma undoubtedly takes that title.

 The sports suspension you get with FR and FR Sport trims results in even better body composure.
 Those trims also add a Drive Profile switch that lets you adjust the weight of the steering, although we tend to leave it in Normal mode, which gives a progressive build-up of weight as you turn the wheel.
-On other versions the steering is a bit too light but still precise.
+On other versions the steering is lighter than ideal, but still precise.

 Noise and vibration